versionone/VersionOne.PDI.ClarityPPM/README.md

 *Project Summary*

 ## Resource Management
 *Reconcile Resources* - There are no user synchronization processes in this integration; therefore, users in each system are mapped by the convention that VersionOne email address matches the Clarity PPM ID.
-But both fields can be hand-edited so there is the possibility of error.
+Since both fields can be hand-edited, there is the possibility of error.
 Again, reconciling is helpful to correct errors and to troubleshoot the integration.
 The process `p_reconcile_resources` will create a spreadsheet showing VersionOne members mapped to Clarity PPM resources.

 *Reconcile Tasks* - Tasks can be mapped by hand, if necessary.
 Otherwise, reconciliation at this low level should be just for troubleshooting.
 The process `p_reconcile_tasks` will create a spreadsheet showing VersionOne workitems mapped to Clarity PPM tasks.